 Moving to gas, there are two styles of gas burners that are worth looking at.
 The first is a very compact option that screws into the top of the gas canister, like this –

-These stoves have been popular with campers for ages, are very small and very lightweight (although you still need to carry the gas).
+These stoves have been popular with campers for ages, are very small and very lightweight (although you still need to carry the gas, which is quite bulky).
 A nice, simple design, they can be picked up for very little, such as this one.

 The other style worth looking at is a Jetboil, made famous by the company of that name.
 Jetboils are a full gas based cooking system, and typically retail for around £100+ for the decent versions.
 They are extremely good bits of kit as you would imagine, reliable and very highly rated.
 Here’s a pic –

 For about half the price, military kit maker Highlander, who I’m a big fan of, have made their own version, the Fastboil.
 I know a lot of guys that use them, like Ronan from ARII, and they’re great bits of kit.
+These rapid boiling gas stoves are pretty good for quick brews, or heating up a ration pack, though less good for actually cooking.
 They stack together inside the outer cup/pot, so you get the full cook system together rather than buying a separate stove, then a pot, handle etc. As the name suggests, these things are quick to boil your water and very easy to use, and are available in a very fetching camouflage colourway…

 The last option on stoves is the hexi style like this excellent BCB bushcraft version, which fits nicely into mess tins or pockets –